ufal/UMR/papers/2025-data-release-notes-2-0.md

 * **Refer-number**

 In the PDT data, the "refer-number" attribute corresponds to the grammateme "number".
 While this grammateme (i.e., a meaning correlate of the morphological category of number), typically reflects the morphological value, it can abstract from surface forms in some cases.
-Pluralia tantum can serve as an example \- while their morphological number is always 'plural' (e.g., *kalhoty* 'trousers', with nonexisting *\*kalhota* '\*trouser'),  the "number" grammateme discriminates between singular and plural contexts (*jedny kalhoty* 'one pair of trousers' vs.  *dvoje kalhoty* 'two pairs of trousers').
+Pluralia tantum can serve as an example \- while their morphological number is always 'plural' (e.g., *kalhoty* 'trousers', with non-existing *\*kalhota* '\*trouser'), the "number" grammateme discriminates between singular and plural contexts (*jedny kalhoty* 'one pair of trousers' vs. *dvoje kalhoty* 'two pairs of trousers').
 However, the annotation of the "number" grammateme is available only in a portion of the PDT-C data (namely the PDT, Faust and partially PDTSC subcorpora).
 For the portion of the data without the grammateme, the PDT morphological annotation is used for conversion.
 The Czech UMR data stick to the basic values in the lattice, namely singular and plural.
 The very rare cases of dual in Czech are not identified so far (similarly as some other cases with unclear PDT strategy).